Login

 b. when there is aurora activity, it can often be seen if the sky is partly cloudy and on some occasions can light up the cloud even if the sky IS cloudy.

-c. aurora can also be seen and photographed even with the Full Moon in the field of view!
+c. aurora can also be seen even with the Full Moon.

 d. aurora can be impossible or extremely difficult to see (much less photograph) if inside a well lit city.